Docker vs. Containerd: A Quick Comparison (2023)

 docker run --name webserver -p 80:80 -d nginx

 It must somehow "translate" this internally and know what the human wants to achieve here.
-That's the job of the Docker CLI, "Command Line Interface".
+That's the job of the Docker CLI, "Command Line Interface."
 After it understands what we want, some other part of its code needs to pull in the "nginx" container image.
 Next, another part of the code has to start that container and make it accessible on port 80.
-And this is where we get to the interesting bit, and, finally, understand what the deal with containerd is.
+And this is where we get to the interesting bit and, finally, where Containerd comes in.

 What Is Containerd?